aukilabs/posemesh/docs/02-current-architecture.md

 The posemesh began as a web2 solution to solve real business problems.
 It proved the tech works, but it still relies on Auki's own infrastructure.

-Now we're turning it into an open, web3 protocol, to help it grow and start building in public.
+Now we're turning it into an open web3 protocol to help it grow and start building in public.

 ## Motivation